Relying on single source of revenue such as oil, was a wrong

 due to wrongful and insufficient investments in oil infrastructure

-the global economic developments.
-International market has changed
+with the global economic developments.
+International market has

-its strategy in usage of fossil fuel.
-Nowadays, the optimal utilization
+changed its strategy in usage of fossil fuel.
+Nowadays, the optimal

-has been made to Iran's oil research, development, export and employee
+amendment has been made to Iran's oil research, development, export

-training.
-Although, Iran relies heavily and rigidly on oil
+and employee training.
+Although, Iran relies heavily and rigidly

-revenue, no major planning has taken to consideration, in particular
+on oil revenue, no major planning has taken to consideration, in